Torathion/typestar/README.md

 Become the star of TypeScript with TypeStar!
 TypeStar is a vast collection of helpful and essential extra TypeScript types to leverage your TypeScript coding experience.

+This type library includes:

+-   A fully typed interface representing a `package.json` file
+-   A fully typed extension of `process` for electron that only includes the properties.
+-   A whole bunch of object and promise helper types.

 ---

 © Torathion 2024